jduffy3/jduffy3.github.io/_posts/2022-06-02-the-strategy-pattern.markdown

 ## Conclusion

-With the above we've now done the following:
+The Strategy Pattern demonstrates fundamental OO principles developers should strive to keep in mind:

+* Encapsulate what varies
+* Favor composition over inheritance
+* Program to interfaces, not implementations

+This was accomplished by

-* Defined a family of algorithms (`Greeter`)
+* Defining a family of algorithms (`Greeter`)
-* Encapsulated each one (`Mean`, `Nice`)
+* Encapsulating each one (`Mean`, `Nice`)
-* Made them interchangable (via method and constructor injection)
+* Making them interchangable (via method and constructor injection)

 This is the definition of the strategy pattern!

-### Patterns and design principles in general

-The Strategy Pattern may be simpler to understand compared to the [Template Method]({% post_url 2021-11-17-the-template-method-pattern %}).
-It's the first pattern in the Head First book and demonstrates fundamental OO principles one should strive to keep in mind:

-> *Encapsulate what varies*

-> *Favor composition over inheritance*

-> *Program to interfaces, not implementations*

-The Template Method may be easier to spot in the wild compared to Strategy as it's statically defined (via Inheritance), the Strategy pattern can offer a lot more flexibility in regards to design and run-time behavior.
+By encapsulating what varies, we identify the things that can change in a system.
+When done correctly, we satisfy the "open/closed principle".
+In the above example when people greet each other we discovered that their moods can change and so through the Greeter interface we've made moods open to extension and closed for modification.
+Trying to achieve this through inheritance lead us to an inflexible design that didn't allow us to change a person's mood without instantiating a new object.
+By favoring composition over inheritance our design was more flexible and is further protected by being accessible only through its public facing interface.

+I think the [Template Method]({% post_url 2021-11-17-the-template-method-pattern %}) is a great starting pattern when learning Design Patterns and the Strategy a nice follow up as the template is statically defined and may be easier to follow, while the Strategy pattern provides the same benefit while allowing you to change behavior at runtime.
+Either way, both are great patterns that when used correctly can really help structure a codebase cleanly.

 ## References